6d6163/FRC_Status_LEDs/README.md

 same number of pixels.
 <p />

-Details about the implementation, controls, and options may be found in the comments integrated in the "Settings" section at the top of the code.
+Details about the implementation, controls, and options may be found in the comments integrated in the "Details & Settings" section at the top of the code.
 Please read there for more information.